olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_DB_schema_S1.md

 *(ERD matches the tables below; `showtimes` and `user_state` use surrogate PKs, `events` uses the stable `event_id` from LEHv1, `sources` is a small lookup.)*

 ---
+## Concepts: logical event vs calendar instance

+For Stage 1 the schema separates two related but different things:

+- **Logical event** – a human-understandable event such as “Kino Bajka: Super pies i kot łotr”, independent of how many days or times it runs.
+- **Calendar instance (showtime)** – a concrete occurrence on a specific date, optionally with a specific time and venue.

+Tables map to these concepts as follows:

+- `events` – one row per logical event **as seen by ingestion**, keyed by `event_id`.
+- `showtimes` – one row per calendar instance `(event_id, date, time, venue)`.

+**Important nuance (Stage 1):**

+- For most sources (e.g. `zoom`) one logical event → one `events` row.
+- For some sources (e.g. `official`), the same logical event may have multiple URLs (for different days).
+In Stage 1 we **do not attempt to merge those URLs** in DB:
+  - `events` keeps one row per `(source, url)`,
+  - all calendar instances are still represented correctly in `showtimes`.
+- Analytics and future enrichment that need “true logical event” grouping can derive it by combining `title`, `source`, and possibly other normalized attributes outside this minimal Stage 1 schema.

 ## Data description